 Follow the sandy path across from Round House Road for 0.25 mile to a utility yard, and take the right fork toward Salem.
-The sandy trail enters the 10-acre Hawthorn Pond Conservation Area, where you’ll find marshes, ponds, and nature trails.
-Crossing West Shore Drive, you enter the 34-acre Wyman Woods Conservation Area to find more wetlands and hardwood forests alongside Salem Harbor.
+The sandy trail enters the 10-acre Hawthorn Pond Conservation Area, where there are marshes, ponds, and nature trails.
+Crossing West Shore Drive, the route enters the 34-acre Wyman Woods Conservation Area to find more wetlands and hardwood forests alongside Salem Harbor.
 Trail users can hike down a sandy footpath to the water’s edge or view the scenic harbor from a bridge.

-The trail comes to an end at MA 114/Lafayette Street, where it connects to the Salem Bike Path (also known as the Mayor Anthony Salvo Bike Path).
+The trail's southwest end is at MA 114/Lafayette Street, where it connects to the Salem Bike Path (also known as the Mayor Anthony Salvo Bike Path).
 If continuing along the 1.8-mile paved bike path, use caution when crossing busy MA 114/Lafayette Street.
 Heading west before curving north, the Salem Bike Path passes Salem State University and parallels an active rail corridor until it ends at Mill Street.
 The MBTA Salem Station, Salem Old Town Hall, the harbor, and museums related to the witch trials are all close by.

-Taking the left fork at the Marblehead utility yard, you’ll head toward Swampscott, nearly 2 miles away.
+The left fork at the Marblehead utility yard heads toward Swampscott, nearly 2 miles away.
 The sand and gravel trail crosses Pleasant Street and runs beside playing fields at Marblehead High School.
 Students from nearby homes use the trail as a commuter route.
-About 0.5 mile past the Temple Emanu-El parking lot, the trail passes a side path to the 9-acre Ware Pond Conservation Area, where you can visit the pond and wildlife refuge on nature trails.
+About 0.5 mile past the Temple Emanu-El parking lot, the trail passes a side path to the 9-acre Ware Pond Conservation Area, where nature trails provide access to the pond and the wildlife refuge.

 The trail becomes a narrow path before it ends on Seaview Avenue at the Swampscott town limits.
 Residents voted in 2017 to design a 2-mile extension along the old railroad right-of-way to the MBTA Swampscott Station, where the 1868 Eastern Railroad station is located.